DNS Testing and Troubleshooting Guide

 Below is an image of the WHM DNS Zone file with the correct records for private name servers: the SOA, the two NS records, and the A records for the two NS records (the glue):

-For step by step instructions for how configure these records from WHM, please reference the following articles:
+For the step by step instructions on how to configure these records from WHM, please reference the following articles:

-The SOA record stands for the Start of Authority and points to the server where DNS changes need to be made.
-If the SOA record on the server the domain's name servers point to references a different server, that server is where your DNS must be changed.
+The SOA record stands for the Start of Authority.
+It is the authoritative information about a DNS zone and points to the server where DNS changes need to be made.
 SOA records generally should be set to the same domain as the first of your two name servers.

 The screenshot below is what the SOA records look like in the WHM DNS zone for our example domain:

-MX records manage where the domain’s email is hosted.
+The MX records manage where the domain’s email is hosted.
 These DNS records can be managed in your cPanel if you're using HostGator name servers, or within WHM.
 If managed in cPanel, you’ll use the MX Entry icon in the Email section.
-This is the first thing you should check if a customer is claiming not ot receive email at their HostGator email.
+This is the first thing you should check if a customer is claiming not to receive emails at their HostGator email.